 - A second study compared Facebook, Snapchat, and offline traits and found that Facebook was still less neurotic and Open than offline, but Snapchat was more Extravert than either and more Open than Facebook.

 - These differences seem to be drawn from affordances of the media.
 For example, people’s anxiety about social judgment leads to the curation of online social media posts to appear less Neurotic.
 Also, one of the unique aspects of Snapchat (the transience of the posts) promotes higher Extraversion.

 - We have also expanded into Instagram, comparing real Instagram accounts (“Rinsta”) with fake Instagram (“Finsta”) accounts.
-We found that personality differences between the different types of accounts and linked these to audience and self-presentation differences between the two types of accounts
+We found that personality differences between the different types of accounts and linked these to audience and self-presentation differences between the two types of accounts (video presentation below)

 - We have conducted a third study comparing texting, video chat, and offline personality traits as a way to explore media other than social media.
 We again see differences between the media, although results are not yet completed.